offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/cache/container_output_b635d8f6d30e9e5bc8d4cf0bb50239e4/output.md

                 7                 >=       6
 ```

-The Pevzner book refers to the this as the triangle inequality.
+The Pevzner book refers to this as the triangle inequality.

 ```{svgbob}
       2